It’s one of the first questions people ask: How long does it take to charge an electric car?

 - From 75% to 80% on a 50 kW public charger: 3 minutes

 We now want to show you how to calculate charging times in any situation.
 The best way to start is with an actual electric car model.
-Let’s choose the award-winning (but hard to get hold of) Kia e-Niro.
+Let’s choose the award-winning Kia e-Niro.

-The e-Niro comes with a 64 kWh battery.
+Some of the versions of the e-Niro come with a 64 kWh battery.
 We explain all about ‘kWh’ on our terminology page, but basically it means the battery holds 64 ‘units’ of electricity when fully charged.

 Stop for lunch at a motorway service station